HimekoInaba/haskell-tutorial/Readme.md

 # Haskell tutorial for beginners
 ## Prerequisites
  * You can code on one of the imperative programming languages (C, C++, Python, Java, ...)
- * You have installed Haskell Toolchain (ghc, ghci, caabal)
+ * You have installed Haskell Toolchain (ghc, ghci, cabal)

 ## Content
 1. [Introduction](#intro)